PyXLL The Python Excel Add-In

 The top-level object in the Excel Object Model is the Application object.
 This represents the Excel application, and all other objects are accessed via this object.

-If you don’t already have the pywin32
+If you don’t already have the pywin32 package installed you can do so using pip:

 pip install pywin32

-Or if you are using Anaconda you can use conda
+Or if you are using Anaconda you can use conda:

 conda install pywin32